EVs vs. ICE Automobiles: An Overview

 https://www.energy.gov/articles/history-electric-car

-A vehicle's tires alone may contain as many as 200 separate components or substances.
-Tires contain natural rubber, synthetic rubber, steel, nylon, silica (derived from sand), polyester, carbon black, and petroleum.
-Although 60% of the rubber is manufactured from oil-derived hydrocarbons, natural rubber is contained in the remaining 40%.
+https://www.caranddriver.com/features/g15378765/worth-the-watt-a-brief-history-of-the-electric-car-1830-to-present/vehicle’s tires alone may contain as many as 200 separate components or substances.
+Tires are composed of natural rubber, synthetic rubber, steel, nylon, silica (derived from sand), polyester, carbon black, and petroleum.
+Although 60% of the rubber is manufactured from oil-derived hydrocarbons, natural rubber accounts for the remaining 40%.
 A combination of ingredients and manufacturing processes will lead to different performance characteristics.

 Petroleum and petroleum-derived hydrocarbons are required in the entire manufacturing process of both EVs and ICEs.
-That includes the giant excavation tractors (burning up to 1800 gallons of diesel per day) used in the extraction process from rare earth to mining the raw steel components.
-The two processes are the blast furnace/primary oxygen furnace route and the electric arc furnace route.
+That includes the giant excavation tractors (burning up to 1,800 gallons of diesel per day) used in the extraction process from rare earth mining to the production of raw steel components.
+These two processes are the blast furnace/primary oxygen furnace route and the electric arc furnace route.
 The product will be that the molten materials are transformed into steel.
-The steel will be milled into a finished product and shipped to a manufacturer.
+The steel will then be milled into a finished product and shipped to a manufacturer.

-Automobile plastics are derived from natural, organic materials such as cellulose, coal, natural gas, salt, and crude oil.
+Automobile plastics are derived from natural, organic materials, including cellulose, coal, natural gas, salt, and crude oil.
 They are formed when crude oil is mixed with thousands of different compounds and then molded into preformed parts.

-All of the above manufacturing processes could only be completed with fossil-based petroleum.
-None of the processes could rely solely on solar energy to manufacture, form, and distribute the parts and components.
+All of the above manufacturing processes could only be completed with fossil-based materials.
+Petroleum is one of the processes, however, that could rely solely on solar energy to manufacture, form, and distribute the parts and components.

 Herein lies the Solar Hoax.
 Those who push the solar agenda refuse to understand that it would be virtually impossible at this time in history.
-The 5,000 most common products consumed around the world require petroleum.
-Eliminating these products would include eliminating gasoline, oil, automobiles, commercial transport, air transport, sea transport, asphalt, cement, synthetic polymers, cosmetics, and many more.
+The 5,000 most commonly consumed products worldwide require petroleum.
+Eliminating these products would involve eliminating gasoline, oil, automobiles, commercial transportation, air transportation, and other forms of transportation, as well as asphalt, cement, synthetic polymers, cosmetics, and many other products.

-With a full-court press of elimination, a 30 to 50-year cycle will pass, including the requirement to invent new fuel materials to replace petroleum-based inventions of new composite materials and manufacturing processes.
+With a full-court press of elimination, a 30- to 50-year cycle will pass, including the requirement to invent new fuel materials to replace petroleum-based inventions, as well as new composite materials and manufacturing processes.

 What is the power mechanism that drives an ICE automobile forward?